-assigns values to a selected solution from within a user objective function or mutation operator call WriteMember (selected, seq. source);
+The WriteMember call assigns values to a selected solution from within a user objective function or mutation operator.
 The inputs to the WriteMember subroutine are as follows:

 selected is an array specifying the selected family of solutions.
 The selected array is normally passed into the user subroutine that calls WriteMember, and should be passed unaltered to WriteMember.